 I've taken it to the Alfa Dealer and as you would expect the car worked perfectly when it was there (even the radius for the remote central locking appeared normal).
 They've recoded the keys and had a look at the ignition and engine (including spark plugs), but otherwise couldn't find any problems at all.
 I got the car back yesterday and this morning when I went to use it, I tested the lock button on the key, it worked.
 But then when I went to unlock it, it wouldn't - so had to unlock it manually.
 I went to start the engine and this time I couldn't even hear it try and start!
 I remove and replace the key, this time I can hear it try and start but won't.
 The third time it started normally.
 I then drove down the street and back.
 Turned it off.
 On.
 Off.
 On.
 Without any hassel.
 Tested the remote central locking - which worked fine except for the poor radius again.

 I'm thinking the issue may be with a failing transponder for the remote central locking which may fail to disengage the engine immobilizer, causing this intermittent ignition problem.
-But then how come it started on the second attempt??
-Perhaps the two problems aren't related.
+But then how come it started on the second attempt?? :confused: Perhaps the two problems aren't related.

 I would GREATLY appreciate your input on this matter,